saaspegasus/pegasus-docs/ai/development.md

 You can learn more in the [Claude code docs](https://docs.anthropic.com/en/docs/claude-code/github-actions) and [Github secrets docs](https://docs.github.com/en/actions/security-for-github-actions/security-guides/using-secrets-in-github-actions).

+## Working with Junie

+[Junie](https://www.jetbrains.com/junie/) is the coding assistant built by JetBrains (makers of PyCharm).
+If you enable the Junie integration, your rules will be collapsed into a single, organized `.junie/guidelines.md` file for Junie to use.

 ## Other tools

 If you're using a different tool, it is recommended to choose one of the two above when building your project